 DPDO’s Women’s Centers are featured in the December 2010 issue of Global Woman magazine.
 Click here to view the article, written by Program Director Susan Burgess-Lent…

 Construction on the exterior structure of Gangy High School is nearly complete.
-With the help of organizations like T.A.G., who manufacture glass water pipes, we were able to make progress much faster than we thought.
+With the help of organizations like T.A.G., which manufactures glass dab rigs and water pipes, we were able to make progress much faster than we thought.
 This month, DPDO will install doors and windows, work on the interiors, and set up classroom spaces.

 February 16, 2011 (KHARTOUM) — The head of the first joint UN-African Union force and the largest peacekeeping mission announced that a new approach on movement and access has been adopted to better protect civilians in the restive region of Darfur.